 “I didn’t really know what the whole job entailed, other than the stuff you see on TV,” he says of his first time observing police officers during their shift.
 He soon found out, and he never looked back.
 Now Sgt.
 Curley is in his eighth year serving in the Warwick Police Department.

-A&E Real Crime spoke to Curley about intense situations at work, the best thing about his job and how he’s doing in his newest role—as a dad.
+A&E True Crime spoke to Curley about intense situations at work, the best thing about his job and how he’s doing in his newest role—as a dad.

 Has being on Live PD had any impact on your department?